 Coaches label kids

 Good athlete.
 Lazy kid.
+Natural leader.
 Bad passer.
 Weak hitter.
 Slow.

 Not a glory job